erikeidt/erikeidt.github.io/Parsing Complex Expressions with Completeness and Efficiency -- Beyond the Shunting Yard Algorithm.md

 However, I believe that my approach still has merits worth discussing, though I discuss now in the context of what I later realized are previously existing approaches.

-The classic Shunting Yard algorithm is incomplete for expressions with additional operators.&nbsp; It does not allow for parsing subtraction together negation and negative numbers.&nbsp;
+The classic Shunting Yard algorithm is incomplete for expressions with certain operators found in the C style of languages.&nbsp;
+ It does not allow for parsing subtraction together with negation and negative numbers.&nbsp;
  It does not provide for function calls and array indexing.&nbsp;
- Further, the classic Shunting Yard algorithm does not properly detect a number of syntax errors.
+ Further, the classic Shunting Yard algorithm does not properly detect a number of syntax errors, such as repeated operands.

-In some sense, these additional operators (and error detection) require two shunting yard algorithms, stitched together.&nbsp;
+In some sense, dealing with these requires two shunting yard algorithms, stitched together.&nbsp;
  My approach to parsing all these operators is a two-state, two-stack model.&nbsp;
  The two states are the Unary State and the Binary State, and, the two stacks are Operator Stack and the Operand Stack.